docarray/docarray/README.md

 left_da.embed(model, device='cuda')  # embed via GPU to speedup
 ```

 This step takes ~30 seconds on GPU.
-Beside Pytorch, you can also use Tensorflow, PaddlePaddle, ONNX models in `.embed(...)`.
+Beside PyTorch, you can also use Tensorflow, PaddlePaddle, ONNX models in `.embed(...)`.

 ### Visualize embeddings